yuyang339/cs140e-21spr/labs/0-blink/README.md

 --------------------------------------------------------------------------
 #### 1. Make sure hardware is working:

-Before we mess with software, we first make sure the hardware works.
-When doing something for the first time, you always want to isolate into small pieces.
+Before we mess with software that will control hardware, we first make sure the hardware works: When doing something for the first time, you always want to isolate into small pieces.

 So as our first step, we will use the USB-TTY to power the pi, and use the pi's power to directly turn on an LED.
 This tests some basic